CMPSC 112: Survey of Computer Science (3)

 *Prerequisite: CMPSC 112

 This course introduces the student to hardware and software implementation issues surrounding operating systems.
-Topics include file, memory, process, device and network management, the user interface, and key features and implementations of popular operating systems (such as Microsoft Windows and Linux).
+Topics include file, memory, process, device and network management, the user interface and key features and implementations of popular operating systems such as Microsoft Windows Linux/UNIX, and Android.

 CMPSC 260: Topics in Computer Science (Credit varies)